 - Track Custom KPIs: Want a column for “Leads Generated” or “Affiliate Clicks”?
 Go for it.
 You can track any metric that matters to your bottom line.

 - Combine Different Strategies: Plan your blog posts, social media updates, and email newsletters side-by-side, all in one unified view.
+Reviewing real social media strategy examples can also help you shape how these elements work together inside your calendar.

 - Adapt on the Fly: When your marketing goals shift (and they always do), you can add, remove, or tweak columns in seconds—no waiting for a software update.